Hp092/Autonomous-Human-Following-Mobile-Robot/project/report2.md

 ### What we plan to improve in Milestone 3

-For Milestone 3, we will focus on improving the quality and robustness of following:
+In Milestone 3, we plan to improve:

+- heading stability during forward motion
-- keep the detected person centered in the camera view while moving
+- centering of the person in the camera viewport
-- reduce sideways drift during forward motion
-- improve heading stability for stationary and moving targets
-- make search behavior use the **last seen bounding-box direction**
+- search behavior based on the **last seen bounding-box direction**
-- improve reacquisition when the target briefly leaves the frame
+- reacquisition after temporary target loss
-- reduce perception flicker and unstable target loss
+- target retention during brief perception flicker

 ---